Towers & Columns

 Industrial conveyors and transfer towers typically are constructed upon concrete foundations.
 These are large concrete pours, especially where either, or a combination of, high moment forces and poor soils are present.
 Remote sites with poor road access make concrete supply and delivery more challenging and expensive.
 Even where soil conditions are moderately strong and moment forces aren't high, Structural Foundations can provide a substantial cost savings.
 With foundation installation achieved in mere minutes to an hour, negligible vibration, no disposal for excavated spoils, no cure time, and the ability to weld or bolt to the foundation immediately, Structural Foundations can achieve additional cost and time savings.

-Providing grounding capability without need for expensive copper grounding mats, Structural Foundations offer substantial cost savings for electric substation applications.
-Structural Foundations also provide resistance to high moment loads common at electric substations.
-For electric transmission, and especially where steel monopoles are used, Structural Foundations are the cost-saving solution in poor soils, at corners, and where concrete pours are especially large.
+Providing grounding capability without need for expensive copper grounding mats, Structural Foundations offer substantial cost savings for power substation applications.
+Structural Foundations also provide resistance to high moment loads common at power substations.
+For power transmission, and especially where steel monopoles are used, Structural Foundations are the cost-saving solution in poor soils, at corners, and where concrete pours are especially large.

 Foundations for Signal Towers